Standards for Professional Architectural and Historic Surveys

 This section of the research design should explain why the survey is being undertaken.
 Almost always the ultimate goal will be to identify resources that are eligible for listing in the National Register of Historic Places, but there may also be secondary goals, which should also be included.

 - Geographical Description

 This is a general description of the survey area’s geography and built environment.
+Include a brief summary of the setting outside and within the survey boundary.
+This would include a generalization of setbacks, major landscape features such as the presence of sidewalks or tree-lined streets, and a summation of the type of building stock (rural, urban, commercial, residential).
 The geographical description will justify the selection of the area in which the survey is conducted, including a brief discussion of any known historic contexts.
 It will also provide the rationale and a verbal description of the survey boundary, including approximate numbers of resources and acreage.

 Methodology will almost always be the largest section of the research design.